pkoswald/ENC4265/reflective_blogs.md

 ### Prompt : Explore an online tutorial, manual, or reference guide/FAQ page.
 Give it an honest but professional assessment.
 Describe in your post the aspects of the page(s) that are effective, and explain why.
 Describe the aspects of the page(s) that are ineffective, and explain why.
 Keep a professional tone, as though you expect the author(s) of the page(s) to read your post.

 I chose to explore the FAQ page on the [Nintendo Switch website](https://www.nintendo.com/us/switch/faq/).
+One immediate positive I noticed is how the page splits the FAQ into several sections, such as the different Nintendo Switch models, games and accessories, and the console's Online Service.
+It makes it much easier for the user to find the information they need.